|Looking out over the monk's quarters at Labarang Monastery in Xiahe, Gansu Province, 2002|

 I’d come to China and Tibet wanting to give something to the people, but soon my journey began to teach me how much I still needed to learn about myself.
 Before long I met Dawei, a gentle-spirited Chinese painter with whom I immediately connected and eventually moved in with.
 But I still felt suffocated by the pollution, cultural taboos, and relentless stares from strangers on the streets—and more disconnected from my heart-center each day.
 My Chinese grew more fluent, yet outside of our home, I was treated as an outsider—as foreign as the first day I arrived.

 Ultimately, my restlessness would lead me to betray Dawei, to say goodbye to China after three years of struggling to belong, and to rediscover who I was once I lived in Seattle again—and in English.
 No longer willing to hide behind old patterns of silence and conformity, I sought to merge my different layers and claim myself whole—whether in China, in America, in a relationship, or alone.
-LEARNING TO SPEAK is one woman’s story, but it is also a story that belongs to anyone who has ever longed for wholeness, authenticity, and love.
+SEARCHING FOR THE HEART RADICAL is one woman’s story, but it is also a story that belongs to anyone who has ever longed for wholeness, authenticity, and love.